 Overview Video: Workflow Stages

-There are three categories of workflow stages that you can add:
+There are three categories of workflow stages that you can add.

-- Talent-facing stage - these will be displayed to your talent or candidates as they progress through the workflow, asking them to provide the information you request.
+- Talent-facing stage - These will be displayed to your talent or candidates as they progress through the workflow, asking them to provide the information you request.

-- Internal-facing stage - these will only be visible to your internal team members and can be used for anything from ensuring compliance to requesting input on the talent.
+- Internal-facing stage - They will only be visible to your internal team members and can be used for anything from ensuring compliance to requesting input on the talent.
 This option is available for Request and Information stages.